precisely/bioinformatics/README.md

 sequester the more detailed bioinformatic data handling in this repo, so that other code repos can simply use this repo as a black box.

+## Installation

+### Building a Docker image

+* TODO: figure out how to inject AWS IAM credentials into the Docker image

 ## Converting 23andMe data to Precise.ly-formatted VCF

 The convert23andme python module in this repository is for converting